 Investigate the fast-growing field of neuroscience, by studying either the underlying biological mechanisms involved in psychopharmacology or the cognitive and emotional functions that shape an individual.

-- Through research and practice, expand your understanding of the functioning of the brain, its disorders, and the role of neuroplasticity
+- Expand your understanding of the functioning of the brain and its disorders

-- Engage in real-world settings and gain exposure to various careers in the field by visiting labs, practitioners, and institutes in the Copenhagen area
+- Engage in real-world settings and gain exposure to various careers by visiting labs, practitioners, and institutes in the Copenhagen area

 CORE COURSE OPTIONS